- 1. The Requirement

-- Requirements volatility: total number of requirements and requirement changes over time.
+- Requirements volatility: The total number of requirements and requirements changes over time.

-- Software size: planned and actual number of units, lines of code, or other size measurement over time.
+- Software size: planned and the actual number of units, lines of code, or other size measurements over time.

 - Software staffing: planned and actual staffing levels over time.

-- Software complexity: complexity of each software unit.
+- Software complexity: the complexity of each software unit.

 - Software progress: planned and actual number of software units designed, implemented, unit tested, and integrated over time; code developed.